brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

 \end{bmatrix}

 B= \begin{bmatrix}
- 2&  3&  2& \\
+ 2&  3&  5& \\
  1&  9&  6&
 \end{bmatrix}
 Matrices are names by number of rows x number of columns.
 The first matrix is a 3X2 while the second one is 2X3 matrix.
 We can now refer to the elements of the matrix.
 The elements are named using i and j, where i is the row and j is the column of the element in the matrix.
-In matrix A:
+In matrix A and B:
 A_{{1},{1}} = 2
 A_{{3},{1}} = 5
+B_{{1},{3} = 5
+B_{{2},{2} = 9